Etiology of the psychopathic character structure

 Lack of feelings and indifference to the vulnerability of others.

-Instead of principles, the psychopath uses power as a benchmark.
+Instead of principles, the psychopath uses power as a benchmark. - No body or emotions:

 The blockage is between the head and the body.
 The head refuses to admit that the body has a life of its own.

-The psychopath does not feel his emotions: he does not feel anger or sadness and will not admit that he is afraid either.
+The psychopath does not feel his emotions: he does not feel anger or sadness and will not admit that he is afraid either. - Absence of the sense of reality:

 In its most extreme form, the psychopath rather relies on his ideas and denies the information given to him by his senses.